AdobeDocs/audience-manager.fr-FR/help/using/features/audience-lab/audience-lab-manage-test-groups.md

 1. **[!UICONTROL Summary & Finalize]**

    * Review the information you added in the previous steps and select **[!UICONTROL Finalize Group]**.
-   * Rappelez-vous qu&#39;une fois que vous avez finalisé un groupe de test, il peut être dupliqué ou supprimé, mais pas modifié.
+   * Rappelez-vous qu'une fois que vous avez finalisé un groupe de test, il peut être dupliqué ou supprimé, mais pas modifié.
    >[!NOTE]
-   >* Vous pouvez enregistrer les groupes de tests à tout moment dans le processus de création et revenir à l&#39;assistant ultérieurement.
+   >* Vous pouvez enregistrer les groupes de tests à tout moment dans le processus de création et revenir à l'assistant ultérieurement.
 The test group status will be **[!UICONTROL Draft]** and the test group will not send any data to destinations until you finalize the segment test group.
    >* For draft tests, you can go back and edit the test groups by clicking **[!UICONTROL Edit]** in the test group card in the main [!UICONTROL Audience Lab] view.